Theomat/theomat.github.io/teaching/alphago.md

 Note that this is a project and working only in class will **not** be enough.

 Milestones:

 1. Write a functional random MCTS player in Go.
 2. Train a NN on human games and guide the MCTS with your NN.
 3. Add the RL training.

 You will hand in the code along with a README explaining what you have done and your choices.

-## Why choose Go?

-We will tackle this problem from an engineering perspective of having a problem to solve.
-We will implement the solution ourselves from end-to-end.
-As such this is very close to a R&D situation in a company.
-This will increase your mastery of RL, MCTS and supervised learning.
-And finally it will help you master PyTorch if that is not already the case.

 ## References and resources